LnPaulin/password_gen/README.md

 Usage
 To use the password generator, follow these steps:

-•  Enter the length of the password you want in the input box labeled "Length".
-The default value is 8.
+•  Select the length of the password you want.

-•  Choose the case of the password you want by clicking on one of the radio buttons labeled "Upper", "Lower" or "Mixed".
-The default value is "Mixed".
+•  Choose the case of the password you want by clicking on one of the radio buttons labeled "Upper".

-•  Choose whether you want the password to include special characters or not by clicking on the checkbox labeled "Special Characters".
-The default value is checked.
+•  Choose whether you want the password to include special characters and or numbers clicking on the checkbox labeled "Special Characters" and "Numbers"

 •  Click on the button labeled "Generate Password" to generate a random password based on your settings.

-•  You will see the generated password in a text box below the button.
-You can copy it to your clipboard by clicking on the button labeled "Copy".
+•  You will see the generated password

 •  You can generate a new password with different settings by changing the input values and clicking on the "Generate Password" button again.